mshumko/ac6_microburst_scale_sizes/README.md

     (There will be less seen east of the SAA, before the chorus region in the dawn MLT sector).
     - Take care to correctly normalize the distributions.

+Data tree structure is:
+data
+    microburst_catalogues - Results from step 1 (catalogues of bursts)
+    flash_catalogues - Results from step 2 (catalogues of flashes)
+    curtain_catalogues - Results from step 2 (catalogues of curtains)